ihaback/static-site-generator/README.md

 <h3><a id="running-the-app">🚀 Running the app</a></h3>

 [Chmod](https://en.wikipedia.org/wiki/Chmod) main.sh & run it.
 This will generate a `/public` folder based on the markdown content in the `content` folder and serve it through python http server.
+See the result on http://localhost:8888

 ```bash
 chmod +x ./main.sh